 Instructions

 - Start by making the strawberry drizzle.
-Place strawberries, sugar, champagne or wine, preserves, and lemon juice in a medium sauce pot.
+Place strawberries, sugar, champagne or wine, and preserves in a medium sauce pot.
 Stir the ingredients together, and cook for 10 minutes.
+Add the optional lemon juice if too sweet.

 - While the sauce cooks, make your pancake batter.